ISpillMyDrink/OpenSuperClone/README.md

 #### OpenSuperClone 2.5.1 (Work-In-Progress)

-* OSCDriver 2.6.7: add support up to kernel 6.14.0 (thanks to <a href="https://github.com/ISpillMyDrink/OpenSuperClone/pull/25">piernov</a>)
+* OSCDriver 2.6.8: add support up to kernel 6.18.0 (thanks to <a href="https://github.com/ISpillMyDrink/OpenSuperClone/pull/30">piernov</a>)
+* Add ability to save and load recovery settings

 #### OpenSuperClone 2.5